Maturity Model for Microsoft 365 * Elevating Communication

 Tip

-Join the Maturity Model Practitioners: Every month we host sessions exploring the value and use of the Microsoft 365 Maturity Model and how you can successfully develop your organization using Microsoft 365.
-Each of these sessions focus on building a community of practitioners in a safe space to hone your pitch, test your thoughts, or decide how to promote your use of the Maturity Model.
-Sessions may also include a brief presentation about the Maturity Model including recent updates.
+Join the Maturity Model Practitioners: Each month we host sessions exploring the value and use of the Microsoft 365 Maturity Model and how you can successfully develop your organization using Microsoft 365.
+Each of these sessions focuses on building a community of practitioners in a safe space to hone your pitch, test your thoughts, or decide how to promote your use of the Maturity Model.
+Sessions include a presentation on a topic about the Maturity Model, including recent updates.
+Calendar link

 Principal author: Emily Mancini, MVP, UXMC